bakmenson/create-django-project/README.md

-# Creating a django project using pyenv and deleting.
+# Create a django project using pyenv and delete.